 All the key facts you need

-Dr. Clark performs labiaplasty as an outpatient procedure at our private, accredited surgical center at Granite Bay Cosmetic Surgery.
+Dr. Clark and Dr. Miller perform labiaplasty as an outpatient procedure at our private, accredited surgical center at Granite Bay Cosmetic Surgery.
 Depending on the extent of surgery and your needs, local or general anesthesia may be used.

-Dr. Clark will make small incisions in the labia minora, labia majora, or both, removing excess tissue and reshaping remaining tissue to reduce labia size and improve symmetry.
+Dr. Clark or Dr. Miller will make small incisions in the labia minora, labia majora, or both, removing excess tissue and reshaping remaining tissue to reduce labia size and improve symmetry.
 The procedure is relatively quick, and you can go home shortly after surgery to continue recovering at home.

 Labiaplasty patients typically get back to work within 3 to 5 days, and can resume exercise within several weeks.
 Sex needs to wait for about one month to ensure incisions have fully healed.

 Improvements made with labiaplasty should last for many years; however, future pregnancy and vaginal birth can re-stretch labial tissues.
 The normal aging process will also continue, and hormonal changes associated with menopause can result in additional sagging.

 Not every patient needs surgery to address her concerns about stretched or aging vaginal tissues.
 We also offer FemiLift laser vaginal rejuvenation at Granite Bay Cosmetic Surgery, a non-surgical treatment that tones and tightens internal or external tissues, helping to enhance sexual intercourse, reduce vaginal dryness, reduce pain during intercourse, and even help alleviate stress urinary incontinence.